-Your legs are so much stronger than you give them credit for — use them to your advantage!
+Your legs are so much stronger than you give them credit for, and they’re certainly stronger than your arms.
+Use them to your advantage!
 Rowing isn’t simply an upper body workout.

 In truth, your legs drive most of the rowing motion.
 Sure, your torso and arms pull, but they work from the momentum coming from your legs.
+Don’t believe us?
+Try rowing without using your lower body at all.
+Keep it completely still.
+It’s a lot more exhausting.
 To make sure you’re driving from your whole legs, not just your quads, start your row by pushing your feet into the pads.

 Remember to keep the proper order and rhythm to your row — your seat and the rower handle should move at the same pace while your legs are working, and that initial push shouldn’t find your upper body in a more prone position than when you started.

 Really visualize using your feet and legs to explode off the pads, and your arms sort of just finish the job.
 Not only does it make rowing easier, but you’ll shave precious seconds off your time.